What is ‘Minimum Order Quantity’?

 First, you will need to set up a MOQ for each of the SKUs you intend to publish to your B2B Commerce Platform.

-Set up a MOQ by navigating to the Inventory tab > Products and then ‘Variants’ screen.
+Set up a MOQ by navigating the Inventory tab > Products and then the ‘Variants’ screen.

-Alternatively, you can via .CSV upload where you have two different methods to go about with it.
+Alternatively, you can access it via .CSV upload, where you have two different methods to go about with it.

-Simply click into Inventory and from the Bulk Manage drop-down button on the top right-hand corner, select ‘Update Existing Products’.
+Click into Inventory, and from the Bulk Manage drop-down button on the top right-hand corner, select ‘Update Existing Products’.